volatilflerovium/Duplicate_Image_Finder/README.md

 * Radiance HDR - *.hdr, *.pic
 * Raster and Vector geospatial data supported by GDAL

-# The power of the humble histogram
+## The Power of the Humble Histogram

 Some methods to compare two images are: